enova003/EthanN-Full-Stack-Web-Application/README.md

 #Features

-Spread throughout the entire semester, the students were asked to implement 37 different features, which I have provided below.
-I have successfully implemented all the features that were required, and I recieved an 'A' letter grade in this course.
+Spread throughout the entire semester, I, along with the rest of the students, was asked to implement 37 different features, which I have provided below.
+I have successfully implemented all the features seen below, and I recieved an 'A' letter grade in this course.
 __________________________________________________________________________________________________________________________________

 1. Users should be able to register new accounts in a database using email addresses.